What is Anti-Aliasing?

 Should I turn anti aliasing on or off

-If you have enough processing power you should definitely turn it off, AA dramatically reduces noise and improves image quality.
+If you have enough processing power you should definitely turn it on, AA dramatically reduces noise and improves image quality.
 If your game is struggling to keep up frames per second, AA should be the first thing you should turn off, it’s quite demanding.

 Some competitive online gamers like to keep AA off to be able to see distant opponent players because their jaggies move.
 Your call!

-Which anti aliasing should I use?
+Which anti-aliasing should I use?